MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-userless-enroll.md

 Dynamic device groups are configured to automatically add and remove devices based on a set of rules and parameters.
 For example, you can group devices by enrollment profile name.

-Complete the following steps to create a dynamic Azure AD device group for devices enrolled with an AOSP corporate-owned, userless enrollment profile.
+Complete the following steps to create a dynamic Azure AD device group for devices enrolled with an Android (AOSP) corporate-owned, userless enrollment profile.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and choose **Groups** > **All groups** > **New group**.
 2. In the **Group** blade, fill out the required fields as follows: